Sheikhanas07/Init/README.md

 # Init
-This is just for learning purposes
+This is just for learning purposes<br>
 Author- Sheikh Anas Ahmad